Dwellings - New, Additions and Alterations

 All pools and spas require safety barriers to be provided where their depth exceeds 300mm.
 Building Permits are required for all proposed safety barriers of pools and spas.
 Further information is available from the Victorian Building Authority.

-If you want to know what is required when applying for a permit for a Commercial/Industrial Project read the requirements document and download Commercial and Industrial Project application form.
+If you want to know what is required when applying for a permit for a Commercial/Industrial Project read the requirements document and download Commercial and Industrial Project Requirements and submit a Dwelling Permit Application Form.
+Ensure you attach all relevant documentation and plans as part of your application.

 Council Approval in Relation to an Existing Building/Structure